 By 10 AM, head towards the lakes for another sight of birding and be there again at the time of sunset.

 A couple of decades ago only a few dozen of kurza (the local name for the demoiselle crane) migrated to Khichan, but today their numbers have increased to many thousands, thanks to the villagers who decided to feed them in an organized way due to their strong Jain beliefs.

-In the early evening we drove to Vijayasagar Lake for yet another experience.
-Against the setting sun the lake shore and the nearby dune looked very different from the noon scene.
+In the early evening, we drove to Vijayanagar Lake for yet another experience.
+Against the setting sun, the lakeshore and the nearby dune looked very different from the noon scene.
 Most of the birds were engaged in gobbling copious quantities of pebbles that are found in abundance on the lake shore.
 It is a strange habit.
 Since the grains they eat are whole grains, the pebbles act as digesting agent.
 Just before the sunset, they called it a day and fly away to Malher Rim, a sand dune 25 km away from Khichan.
 We were told that they spend the night standing on one leg.